Harurebi/HaruMacros/General/macroguide.md

 #showtooltip
 /use [@mouseover, exists] Rejuvenation; [@target, exists] Rejuvenation; [@player] Rejuvenation;
 ```
-This first check for a mouseover target, and then cast Rejuvenation on them.
-If you have no mouseover, then you're target.
+This first checks for a mouseover target, and then casts Rejuvenation on them.
+If you have no mouseover, then it will cast on your  target.
 If you have no target, then yourself.
 This can be turned into a 'quick key' macro rather easily:
 ```
 #showtooltip
 /use [mod:shift, @mouseover, exists] Sunfire; [@mouseover, exists] Rejuvenation;